Norbert Schultze: The Third Reich

 After several projects as production manager at Telefunken, Schultze decided in 1936 to try his luck as a freelance composer for stage and film.
 He delivered a series of compositions for martial and propaganda songs and was advised to become a member of the National Socialist German Workers Party in 1940 in order not to be conscripted.
 In 1932 he married his first wife, the actress Vera Spohr, with whom he had four children.
 After his divorce in 1943 he married the Bulgarian actress, singer and writer Iwa Wanja, who contributed libretti to several of his stage works.
-They had two sons.
+They had two sons, one of whom was musician Kristian Schultze.

 On behalf of Propaganda Minister Joseph Goebbels he created works such as "From Finland to the Black Sea", "The song of the Kleist tank group", "Tanks roll in Africa" and "Bombs on England".

 The popularity of these combat and soldier songs led Norbert Schultze to be continually in demand by National Socialist propaganda.
 He also wrote music for Veit Harlan's morale-boosting "Hold out" film Kolberg, and the main theme of the war documentary Baptism of Fire (Feuertaufe).
 His subsequent comment regarding his war work was, "You know, I was at the best age for a soldier, 30 or so.
 For me the alternatives were: compose or croak.
 So I decided for the former."

 Especially his song "Bomben auf Engeland" led to him being nicknamed "Bomben-Schultze" within Germany's writers of popular tunes in the war years.

 In a German language BBC documentary about artists working with Joseph Goebbels he claimed: "after writing the tune for national culture bombs on England I said to myself: Oh my God, what if the air-defence hits my relatives or friends.
 So naive I was."